xuxu-wei/SUAVE/README.md

-# Hybrid Variational Autoencoder (VAE) with Multi-Task Learning (MTL)
+# SUAVE: Supervised and Unified Analysis of Variational Embeddings

-This repository provides an implementation of a **Hybrid Variational Autoencoder (VAE)** integrated with **Multi-Task Learning (MTL)** for dimensionality reduction and predictive modeling.
-The model combines **unsupervised latent representation learning** with **supervised learning**, allowing the latent space to be guided by label information for downstream prediction tasks.
+**SUAVE** is a Python package built upon a **Hybrid Variational Autoencoder (VAE)** integrated with Multi-Task Learning.
+It unifies unsupervised latent representation learning with supervised prediction tasks.
+By guiding the latent space with label information, SUAVE not only achieves dimensionality reduction but also yields discriminative and interpretable embeddings that directly benefit downstream classification or regression tasks.

 ---

 ## Key Features

-### 1. Hybrid Learning Paradigm
+### 1. Supervised & Unsupervised Fusion
-- **Unsupervised Learning**: The VAE learns a latent space representation by reconstructing input features and regularizing the latent space via KL divergence.
+- **Unsupervised (VAE)**: Learns a latent space representation by reconstructing input features and regularizing the latent variables using a Kullback-Leibler (KL) divergence term.
-- **Supervised Learning**: Label information directs the latent representation to align with predictive tasks (e.g., binary classification).

-This dual-objective framework ensures that the latent space is both informative and discriminative, making it well-suited for tasks requiring both dimensionality reduction and accurate predictions.
+- **Supervised (MTL)**: Incorporates label information to shape the latent space, ensuring that the learned features are informative for one or multiple prediction tasks.

-### 2. Multi-Task Learning
+### 2. Multi-Task Learning Integration
-- **Parallel Tasks**: Supports multiple binary classification tasks simultaneously (e.g., predicting in-hospital and 28-day mortality).
+- **Shared Representations**: A single latent space underpins multiple related classification (or other) tasks, leveraging common data structure for efficient, joint learning.
-- **Task-Specific Networks**: Task-specific heads are built on shared latent representations, leveraging shared features while fine-tuning for individual outcomes.
+- **Task-Specific Heads**: Independent prediction heads are built atop the shared latent space.
+This encourages knowledge transfer among tasks and can improve predictive performance on each one.

-### 3. Flexible Architecture
+### 3. Flexible and Customizable Architecture
-- **Customizable Networks**: Dynamic encoder-decoder design supports variable depth, layer scaling (constant, linear, or geometric), and regularization options.
+- **Configurable Networks**: Easily adjust encoder and decoder depths, widths, and layer scaling strategies (e.g., constant, linear, geometric).
-- **Batch Normalization and Dropout**: Improves training stability and prevents overfitting.
+- **Regularization Built-In**: Batch normalization and dropout help stabilize training and mitigate overfitting.

-### 4. Scikit-Learn Integration
+### 4. Scikit-Learn Compatibility
-- The `HybridVAEMultiTaskSklearn` wrapper is  compatible with scikit-learn pipelines, enabling easy integration with tools like `GridSearchCV` for hyperparameter tuning.
+- **Seamless Integration**: The `SUAVEMultiTaskSklearn` class is compatible with scikit-learn’s pipeline and model selection APIs.
+Perform hyperparameter tuning with `GridSearchCV` and integrate SUAVE models into complex ML workflows with minimal friction.

-### 5. Training Utilities
+### 5. Comprehensive Training Utilities
-- **Joint Loss Optimization**: Combines VAE losses (reconstruction + KL divergence) with task-specific binary cross-entropy loss.
+- **Joint Objective Optimization**: Simultaneously optimizes the VAE reconstruction/KL losses and supervised binary cross-entropy losses.
-- **Early Stopping**: Prevents overfitting by monitoring validation losses.
-- **Learning Rate Scheduling**: Automatically adjusts learning rates based on validation performance.
+- **Early Stopping & LR Scheduling**: Monitors validation metrics for early stopping and dynamically adjusts learning rates to ensure stable convergence.

 ---

-## Example Applications
+## Example Use Cases

-- **Dimensionality Reduction with Supervision**: Use the VAE to extract low-dimensional features that are informed by label relationships.
+- **Supervised Dimensionality Reduction**: Obtain a low-dimensional feature representation that preserves predictive signals for classification tasks.
-- **Multi-Task Classification**: Predict multiple related outcomes (e.g., survival rates across different time horizons) with shared feature learning.
+- **Multi-Task Classification**: Tackle multiple related outcomes (e.g., multiple mortality endpoints) within a unified model and benefit from shared latent factors.
-- **Generative Modeling**: Generate synthetic samples or interpolate between data points in the latent space.
+- **Generative Modeling & Data Insight**: Interpolate, generate synthetic samples, and visualize latent structures that capture underlying data patterns and decision boundaries.

 ---